-The already existing institutional base and national capacity to manage POPs in the executing partner will be maintained and strengthened, if necessary.
-The Project Coordination Unit (PCU) will consist of the Project Coordinator, Project Technical Specialist and technical experts on POPs.
+The already existing institutional base and national capacity to manage POPs in the MoNRE will be maintained and strengthened, if necessary.
+The Project Coordination Unit (PCU) will consist of the National Project Diretor (NPD), National Project Coordinator (NPC) and Project Technical Specialist (PTS), if necessary.
 The main responsibilities of the PCU will be to (1) draft the project work plan including assigned responsibilities amongst government and other stakeholders, (2) manage the project execution, initiation, final planning and budget.
 The PCU will also monitor technical aspects of the project, organize the inception and other workshops, establish and contract the working groups and consult stakeholders throughout the project cycle.